Ynyshir

 Ynyshir (/cy/; English pronunciation 'Un-is-heer') is a village and community located in the Rhondda Valley, within Rhondda Cynon Taf, South Wales.
 The name of the village means "long island" in Welsh and takes its name from a farm in the area, falling within the historic parishes of Ystradyfodwg and Llanwynno (Llanwonno).
 The community of Ynyshir lies between the small adjoining village of Wattstown and the larger town of neighbouring Porth.

-Ynyshir has its own post office, doctor's surgery and a number of shops and other significant amenities, although these represent a fraction of the businesses that once fronted the main road – Ynyshir Road during the village's heyday.
+Ynyshir has its own Bakery, doctor's surgery and a number of shops and other significant amenities, although these represent a fraction of the businesses that once fronted the main road – Ynyshir Road during the village's heyday.
 It is also home to local football teams Ynyshir Albions and Ynyshir and Wattstown Boys Club.

 History

 Until the mid-19th century Ynyshir was a sparsely populated agricultural area.
 Then in the 1840s the first deep coal mine was sunk in the village, the first colliery to be opened in the Rhondda Fach valley, and consequently Ynyshir was also the earliest colliery settlement of the valley.

 The initial development of the village began along the west bank of the Rhondda Fach river within the parish of Ystradyfodwg on the land occupied by Ynyshir farm, later followed by the development east of the river within the parish of Llanwonno on land owned by Maendy and Penrhiw farms.
 By 1900 much of the village which is evident today was in place.

 In 1841 the Taff Vale Railway reached neighbouring Dinas and with the train came far greater commercial opportunities for prospective colliery owners, with the first section of the Rhondda Fach Branch of the Taff Vale railway being marked by the extension of the railway from Porth and Dinas to Ynyshir in 1849.